malteranalytics/malteranalytics.github.io/_posts/2021-02-17-mlb-openpose.md

 featured: false
 ---

-This post gives an example of how to use OpenPose for tracking pitcher and batter mechanics in Major League Baseball.
-In the first example, we see a video of Walker Beuhler.
+This post gives an example of how to use OpenPose for tracking pitcher and hitter mechanics in Major League Baseball.
+In the first example, we see a video of Walker Beuhler pitching in slow motion.
 OpenPose is an open-source algorithm developed by MIT to detect real-time multi-person system to jointly detect human body, hand, facial, and foot keypoints.

-Technology like this can be used for various reasons, some of which include the use of player scouting, tracking mechanics and detecting potential injuries.
+Technology like this can be used for various reasons, some of which include the use of player scouting, tracking mechanics and detecting injuries ahead of time.

 - Player Scouting:
-  - OpenPose can be used to measure how close one player's pitching mechanics or swing are relative to another known player.
+  - OpenPose can be used to measure how close one player's pitching or hitting mechanics are relative to another known player.
+By collecting data like angles or body parts, movement, etc. clustering algorithms can be used to come the similarity between two player's pitches/swings.

 - Tacking Mechanics:
   - Rather than a player or coach going through video one by one, OpenPose technology can be used to better align hundreds of videos all at once.
 If a pitcher is tweaking their mechanics, data from OpenPose can be overlayed to determine how much of a change is occuring.